Do you know what happens when you drink alcohol and take Benadryl?

 In others, the traditional style of social detox is enough.
 Detoxing in an addiction treatment center instead of at home gives you 24-hour access to the care, support, and guidance of a dedicated medical team.

 It allows them to monitor your progress, guide you through the stage of early sobriety, ensure that you stay properly hydrated, and help you decide where to go next.
 Those with moderate to severe addictions or other complications may choose to stay for a while.

 Others with milder addictions, support at home, or family obligations to return to may choose an outpatient program instead.
 We offer personalized detoxes, co-occurring treatments, family programs, inpatient and residential programs, and intensive outpatient programs.

 Mixing alcohol and Benadryl is not generally recommended.
 Not only can it make you feel awful, but it can also be dangerous.
 The side effects of alcohol and Benadryl can range from mild to severe, and in some cases, they can be life-threatening.
-It is not reccomended to mix both alcohol and benadryl.
+It is not reccommended to mix both alcohol and Benadryl.